PESTICIDE & WORK SAFETY

 Employers are now required to provide enough shade for workers to escape the severe heat during meal and rest periods.
 Employers must ensure that the bosses in the fields are trained in how to identify and provide emergency assistances to farmworkers when they shows signs of heat illness.

 Anne Katten: Pesticide and Work Safety Project Director

-Anne has worked with CRLA Foundation for over 20 years advocating for improved enforcement and policy changes to reduce exposure of farmworkers to pesticides and other work hazards.
-She has been involved in Cal-OSHA advisory committees on wildfire smoke protection, lighting for night-time agricultural work, hand-weeding, heat stress, ergonomics, tractor and ladder safety and is a co-author of the reports Fields of Poison and Second Hand Pesticides: Airborne Pesticide Drift in California.
+Anne has worked with CRLA Foundation for almost 30 years advocating for improved enforcement and policy changes to reduce exposure of farmworkers to pesticides and other work hazards.
+She has been involved in Cal-OSHA advisory committees on wildfire smoke protection, lighting for night-time agricultural work, hand-weeding, heat stress, workplace violence prevention and tractor and ladder safety and is a co-author of the reports Fields of Poison and Second Hand Pesticides: Airborne Pesticide Drift in California.
 She holds a Masters in Public Health degree (industrial hygiene emphasis) from the University of California at Berkeley.

 Contact Anne at akatten "at" crlaf.org or 916-446-7904 x 110